 There are differing views as to the benefits of slide presentations in oral closings, even with copies in writing as opposed to using skeleton arguments.
 Some tribunals find them useful: others do not and prefer something that can be slotted into their files.
 It is as well to clarify with the tribunal in advance what their preferences are.
-Finally, differing legal cultures and practices can ascribe different meanings even to the same word (e.g., demonstratives) and it is critical to make sure that everyone is, linguistically speaking, on the same page, lest there be time lost in needless rows about distinctions without apparent differences.
+Finally, differing legal cultures and practices can ascribe different meanings even to the same word (e.g., demonstratives) and it is critical to make sure that everyone is on the same page linguistically, lest there be time lost in needless rows about distinctions without apparent differences.
 Arguments about picayune points at a late stage in an arbitration have the potential to annoy tribunals, just at the moment when one wants to avoid any annoyance.

-A well-argued and persuasively presented closing submission, written or oral, can have a huge impact on the result of the case.
+A well-argued and persuasively presented closing submission, written or oral, can have a huge impact on the result of a case.
 It can force tribunals to review anew the evidence and the law, and to reconsider provisional views that they may have formed.
 It can guide tribunals to critical pieces of the evidentiary record and contrast evidence of witnesses and documents to prove individual points.
 It can distil tricky legal issues in a compelling and persuasive way.
 Consequently, it can provide the ultimate reference point to the writing of the award, and its presentation and content is therefore critical.
-Above all, though, it is the moment for the lead advocate, in particular, to decide what is their best case from the existing record, to make it well, and make it succinctly.
+Above all, though, it is the moment for the lead advocate, in particular, to decide what is the best case from the existing record, to make it well and to make it succinctly.
 This is the apogee of the art of the advocate.

 Hilary Heilbron QC and Klaus Reichert SC are barristers at Brick Court Chambers.